 The more time we spend physically experiencing the present moment and noticing our thoughts, the more control we can have over the kind of thoughts that enter our mind.
 Mindfulness helps to bring subconscious thoughts into awareness, which enables us to re-programme the way we think and change negative thought patterns into positive ones.
 This is why Mindfulness is one of the most effective treatments for depression and anxiety.

-How Mindfulness can make us feel whole by helping us to accept all aspects of ourselves
+Mindfulness helps us to accept all aspects of ourselves

 The universe is full of polarities: ying & yang, positive & negative, male & female, night & day.
 They are all different aspects of the same thing.
 One could not exist without the other so how could one be better than the other?
 Yet in western society, we categorise negative emotions as bad, which makes us want to run away from or deny them.
 If they do catch up with us, we fight them away by anaesthetising them or trying to analyse their source, which only takes us deeper into despair.
 The last thing we do is talk openly about it, as depression is still considered something of a taboo.
 But when we suffer in silence, feelings can fester giving us a distorted perception of ourselves and our external world.